 Student: Today's Date:

 Educator: Class:

-You are hereby notified that you are placed on probation for the remainder of this semester because:
+You are hereby notified that you are placed on probatio n for the remainder of this semester because:

-This is in accordance with the Nursing Program Stup page number(s) dent Handbook dated
+This is in accordance with the Nursing Program Studen page number(s) t Handbook dated

 Chair, Nursing Department Signature Date

 Faculty Signature Date

-I have read this notice and I understand that I am cu rrently on probation for the course and will be until hat further infractions may result in dismissal from the
+I have read this notice and I understand that I am current the end of this current semester.
+I also understand that is nursing program. atly on probation for the course and will be until

 Student Signature Date

-File: Student permanent file
+File: Student permanent file 31